-Aliases are not visible in between subqueries.
+Aliases are not visible in subqueries and between subqueries.
 For example, while executing the query

-SELECT (SELECT sum(b.a) + num FROM b) - a.a AS num FROM a ClickHouse generates exception
+SELECT (SELECT sum(b.a) + num FROM b) - a.a AS num FROM a ClickHouse generates the exception

 Unknown identifier: num.

-If alias is defined for result columns in SELECT clause in a subquery, these columns are visible in outer query.
+SELECT clause of a subquery, these columns are visible in the outer query.
 For example,

 SELECT n + m FROM (SELECT 1 AS n, 2 AS m).

-Be careful with aliases the same as column or table names.
+Be careful with aliases that are the same as column or table names.
 Let's consider the following example:

 CREATE TABLE t ( a Int, b Int ) ENGINE = TinyLog()